Money Management 1-2-3: THREE: Planning a Secure Future

 In addition to expressing your wishes, a key goal of any estate plan should be to avoid probate and reduce taxes.
 (Probate is the legal process of settling a deceased person’s final affairs.)
 For some people, this may mean establishing a trust.

 If you have email, social media and other electronic accounts (blogs, photo albums, music libraries, cloud storage, etc.), you should plan ahead for access to these accounts and how you want to dispose of your digital assets.
-Learn more in the Digital Estate Planning issue of Consumer Action News.
+Learn more from FindLaw.

-Learn more about estate planning at Nolo website.
+Learn more about estate planning at the National Council on Aging website.

 Published / Reviewed Date